V6 engine: Use in automobiles

 The first mass-produced Japanese V6 engine was the Nissan VG engine, a 60-degree design which was produced from 1983 to 2004.
 The Honda C engine was introduced in 1985, followed by the Mitsubishi 6G7 engine and the Mazda J engine in 1986, the Toyota VZ engine in 1988, and the Isuzu V engine in 1992.
 Hyundai introduced the first South Korean Hyundai Sigma engine based on technology shared from the Mitsubishi unit in 1995.

-German car manufacturers were relatively slow to adopt V6 engines, because engineers believed that they lacked the smoothness of an inline-6 engine.
-Eventually, the first German V6 engine was a 2.8 liter 90° V6 that was launched in the 1990 Audi 100, and the narrow-angle VR6, which was introduced across Volkswagen's mid-size and sports car lineup in the 1990s.
-In 1998, Mercedes-Benz introduced the M112, its first V6 engine, while BMW has continued to use inline-6 engines.
-Mercedes-Benz discontinued its V6 engines in 2017, and has since returned to making inline-6 engines.
+German car manufacturers were relatively slow to adopt V6 engines, because engineers believed that they lacked the smoothness of an inline-six engine.
+The first German V6 engine was a 2.8 liter 90° V6 that was launched in the 1990 Audi 100.
+Different variants of this engine gradually replaced the inline-5 engines that were commonly used in large and/or high-performance Audi vehicles.
+The second engine was the VR6 engine, which was introduced across Volkswagen's mid-size and sports car lineup in the 1990s.
+In 1998, Mercedes-Benz introduced its first V6 engine, the M112, while BMW has continued to use inline-six engines.
+Mercedes-Benz discontinued production of V6 engines in 2023, and has returned to making inline-six engines.

 The first independently designed British V6 engine was the Rover KV6 engine, which replaced the Honda C engine that was previously used in the Rover 800.
 Jaguar used the Ford-based AJ-V6 engine until 2011 in their smaller cars, but also shared a V6 version of the 90° AJ-V8 engine with Land Rover for use in the XE, XF, XJ, F-Type and the F-Pace.
 Land Rover used it in the Range Rover, Range Rover Sport, Range Rover Velar, and the Discovery 4.

-The 90° V6 engine was discontinued in 2020, and Jaguar Land Rover replaced it with the new Ingenium engine, which has an inline-6 variant for JLR's bigger cars and SUVs.
+The 90° V6 engine was discontinued in 2020, and Jaguar Land Rover replaced it with the new Ingenium engine, which has an inline-six variant for JLR's bigger cars and SUVs.

 By the mid-1990s, the V6 layout was the most common configuration for six-cylinder automotive engines, with V6 engines having replaced most of the straight-six engines.
 Today, it is being progressively replaced across the car industry by turbocharged 4-cylinder engines, which can produce similar power, but in a smaller package that produces cleaner emissions, has better fuel economy, and are less expensive to produce.